zneb97/DSA-17/DP/day00/README.md

 If you want a refresher on today's lecture, check out this [MIT lecture](https://www.youtube.com/watch?v=OQ5jsbhAv_M), which also goes over a brief introduction to dynamic programming.
 We have included the general DP template, but do not feel compelled to use if you would rather not.

-*Note: It is not guaranteed that all of these problems' optimal solutions requires Dynamic Programming.
+*Note: It is not guaranteed that all of these problems' optimal solutions require Dynamic Programming.
 It is up to you to determine if you should use DP in your solution(s)*

 ## Bills